alexfilatov/ueberauth_line/README.md

 This library uses Erlang `:crypto.strong_rand_bytes` for nonce and state generation.
 Make sure that `RAND_bytes` method from OpenSSL is available.

 ## Testing
-For testing purposes, there is set up a cowboy server Credits go to: Sophie DeBenedetto https://medium.com/flatiron-labs/rolling-your-own-mock-server-for-testing-in-elixir-2cdb5ccdd1a0
+A Cowboy Mock server is available for testing purposes.
+Many thanks to Sophie DeBenedetto for the great tutorial on [server mocking in Elixir](https://medium.com/flatiron-labs/rolling-your-own-mock-server-for-testing-in-elixir-2cdb5ccdd1a0).